djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 Choose frame rate based on subject

 - 24 or 25 - any subject that is speaking and will be at real speed.
-Landscapes, little motion
+Landscapes, little motion.
+I used 25fps. as UK PAL
 - 30 - can use this as an 80% speed (with base at 24)... smooth walking slightly slower
 - 60 - medium speed slo mo. people laughing, people clapping, walking. singing (if you don't want audio in post)
 - 90-120 - speed ramp down to slowmo.. dramatic.. also elimintas camera shake for small sections
 - 180+

 For slow, mostly still videos go for 25-30fps eg [https://www.youtube.com/watch?v=sl0UUhmaiDU](https://www.youtube.com/watch?v=sl0UUhmaiDU) - he is shooting at 30fps in 4k.. well 3840 x 1920.. which is more cinematic aspect ratio. ie black on top and bottom.
 Totally gorgeous footage and filming!

 [https://www.youtube.com/watch?v=JhVJMO0wgTE](https://www.youtube.com/watch?v=JhVJMO0wgTE) filming in 3840 x 2160 at 24fps

 Gaming highlights/montages which need more fps

 [https://www.youtube.com/watch?v=JXDoCJnaD20](https://www.youtube.com/watch?v=JXDoCJnaD20) 1920 x 1080 at 60 fps - but the video quality isn't great.

 So, for family style videos

-- base rate of 30fps
+- base rate of 30fps/25fps

 My computer monitors are: